Preserving Your Workers’ Compensation Claim

 - Employer Disputes the Claim — If your employer argues that your injury was the result of some disqualifying factor such as horseplay and not as a result of your job duties.

 - Injury Not Reported in Time — You should report any job injury immediately.
 State law specifies what the maximum time limit is for each state.

 - Claim Not Filed in Time — Even if you inform your employer of your injury, the law does limit the time period during which a workers’ compensation claim must be filed by.

 File an Appeal Within the Time Limit

 If you believe the denial of your claim in an error, take note of the amount of time you have to file your appeal.
-Many states have time limits on when you can file for an appeal.
+In instances of workers compensation denial, many states have time limits on when you can file for an appeal.